In general, if you email us at least three sentences about what has been or not been happening with your learner, it belongs in a report.

 Answer: Yes!
 We’ll refer you back to the answer for Question #1.
 Additionally, maybe this is a good time to sit down with your learner and set new goals.
 If his/her goals are more long-term, maybe you can both set some goals that will help his/her progress in the short-term (i.e. complete Challenger workbook Lesson 3 in the next two weeks, each week this month read one chapter in my book, etc).

-4)Do I submit a report if we did not meet and/or have not met in a while?
+4)Do I submit a report if we did not meet and/or have not met in over one month?

 Answer: No. You do not have to submit a report if you did not meet; however, we would like to know about any breaks in tutoring that have taken place (planned or unplanned).
 You can either send us this information via phone, email, in person, or in a tutor report.